 The competition is open to anyone worldwide including designers, architects, landscape architects, artists, engineers and students and all professionals in areas related to architecture.

-From the shortlist clients will evaluate and choose on the architect or team design that applies to them, select their choice and directly proceed with 1Habitat1 and its Exhibitors to create an original construction document for build.
+From the shortlist, exhibitor will evaluate and choose the architect or team design that applies to them, select their choice and directly proceed with 1Habitat1 and its Exhibitors to create an original construction document for the build.
 Each of the chosen Architect or team will receive $10,000 for their final design done in conjunction with each client.
-The final build is voted on by the public in open house, the top 3 winner will receive an additional grand total of $30,000 plus competition awards trophies.
+The final build is voted on by the public in open house, the top 3 winners will receive an additional grand total of $30,000 plus competition awards trophies.

-10 lots of 668 -1,240 square meter, with 19 meter average frontage and 33 meter average dept in the Saint Laurent, Montreal.
+10 lots of 668 -1,240 square meters, with 19-meter average frontage and 33-meter average depth in the Saint-Laurent, Montreal.
 Bombardier has made available a lot covering more than 20 million square feet, land left vacant following the closure of the Cartierville airport

 The basic concept is to offer residents an exceptional quality of life thanks to its green spaces, 20,000 trees already planted, its numerous lakes and open squares, and its proximity to downtown Montréal.

 In front of the Bassin de la Brunante there are short streets their names drawing their inspiration from aerospace, exploration, nature and geography: Charles-Darwin street, Nelligan square, Place de l’Himalaya, etc. all surrounding the magnificent Challenger golf course.